alan-turing-institute/latin_annotation/README.md

 `diachronic_analysis.py` (developed by Barbara McGillivray): analyses the association between new senses of target words and CE texts.

-`confidence_analysis.py` (developed by Daria Kondakova): analyses factors influencing the annotation confidence.
+`annotation_analysis.py` (developed by Daria Kondakova): analyses factors influencing the annotation confidence and the annotation results for individual words.

 ## Confidence analysis